 Not suitable for use on any animals for human consumption.
 POM-VPS

 Please note: As this is a flammable product it cannot be sent via Royal Mail so will incur a delivery charge.

-We recommend you undertake a patch test before using on your horse.
+We recommend you undertake a patch test before using on your donkeys and horses.
 Deosect must be diluted prior to use and according to the manufacturers instructions.

 Below is the product datasheet.
 This has been provided by the manufacturer and should always be provided with the medication.

 Telephone: 0845 300 8034 (Out of hours: 01304 616161)

 Cutaneous spray, solution.